msq2010/msq2010/README.md

 ### 🚀 What I'm Up To

 -   🧠 **Learning:** I'm always trying to level up my coding skills and learn new things!
--   🤖 **Building:** Simple portfolios for my friends and some Roblox games
+-   🤖 **Building:** Simple portfolios for my friends and some Roblox games.
 -   🎯 **Goals:** To become an awesome software engineer and maybe even start my own tech company one day.

 ---